rskpdev/rskpdev.github.io/about.md

 title: About
 ---

-I am an undergraduate student at BITS Pilani, Hyderabad Campus.
+I am an undergraduate student studying electronics and communication engineering.